This DIY Coffee Table Bench project is a must for your bedroom!

 Coffee Table Into Bench

 I put it at the end of the bed for a couple of days to see if it was the right size.
-I decided that it would work perfectly.
-I originally wanted to paint it.
-I wiped it down with TSP so that I could paint it.
+Once I decided that it would work perfectly, I wiped it down with TSP so that I could paint it.
 After I wiped it down I thought it looked pretty good, but when I actually started to change it into a bench I was having second thoughts about the finish.

 I had a lot of stain on hand, but decided to bring out the RestorAFinish instead.
 Mahogany wasn’t the perfect match, but it would do.
 You know I’m all about using what you have.

 I had a piece of scrap mdf.
 I cut it to the proper size and drilled holes in it so I could do some button tufting.
-I used a small drill bit, probably too small.
+The drill bit I used was probably too small.
 If I were to do it again I would use a larger bit.